 - Transcripts.
 An official transcript from each undergraduate and graduate institution attended is required.
 Only official transcripts will be accepted.
 Certified English translations must accompany all transcripts and records that are not written in English.

-- TOEFL Results.
+- TOEFL, IELTS, or PTE Results.
 See “Admissions Procedures” for international applicants.

 - Fee.
 A nonrefundable application fee of $50 must accompany the application form.